andreattamatheus/weatherApp/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Overview

-Project has only two pages in the frontend.

-The /login and /home.

 ### Prerequisites

 This is an example of how to list things you need to use the software and how to install them.